anusii/podnotes/exercises/Ex3_ShareNote.md

 ## Share the Note

+First we will test granting read access to a note.

+### Testing read access

 From the sharing view of a note file, click `Add New Permission`.

 You specify the person you are granting access to using their webID.